Query builder

 Aggregations

 Aggregations calculate metrics per group.
-Common options include:
+The full set of options is:

-If a group does not contain the selected numeric field, the result for that aggregation can appear as null for that group.
+If a group does not contain the selected numeric field, the result cell for that group is empty.
 This is expected when only some logs include the field.

 You can add multiple aggregations to show several metrics as columns side by side.